 'Conscientious objection' is not an exemption under the 'No Jab No Play' legislation.

 Further detailed information from the State Government is available under 'No Jab No Play'

 ‘No Jab No Pay’ and other immunisation measures - Federal Government Budget Review 2015-16 index

 For those children who, over a period of time, show an inability to adapt to Centre routines and/or demand excessive staff care and attention, the Manager may, after consultation with parents, refer consideration of the child's continuation at the Centre to the Committee.
 The Committee may advise parents that the child is no longer accepted at the Centre if they feel there is no possibility of the child's successful adjustment.
 In such cases the Manager will advise parents of alternative care sources.

 The Centre's Committee may exclude a child from the Centre if the parent/guardian refuses or neglects to comply with regulatory requirements imposed on the Centre by both State and Federal Legislation.

 A Police check, showing no notification of a criminal history is required by staff.

 Those with Police checks showing a criminal history are not eligible to work in the Centre (All Day Care, Sessional Care, Kindergarten and ASELCC).

 Working with children check (Assessment notices)

-It is an offence under section 35 of the Working with Children Act 2005 (PDF 809KB) to engage a person in child-related work if the person does not have a current Assessment Notice.
+It is an offence of the Worker Screening Act 2020 [DOC 168KB] to engage a person in child-related work if the person does not have a current Assessment Notice.